dcminter/hntags.com/README.md

 I'm using the [Qwen2.5:1.5b model](https://www.ollama.com/library/qwen2.5:1.5b) because it runs at a reasonable speed on my little Linux machine without a GPU.

+I'm using [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) from AWS for the cloud operations.

 I'm serving [hntags.com](https://hntags.com) via Cloudfront from an S3 bucket.
-Currently I just have a shell script that uploads the files and creates an invalidation, but I'll move that logic into another python module soon.
-Writing all the files to the S3 bucket isn't atomic - however by updating the index.html file last I should avoid the worst user-visible issues (at worst they'll navigate to a topic page that shows topics that weren't on the index page they just visited)
+Writing all the files to the S3 bucket isn't atomic.
+I don't invalidate the distribution until after I've uploaded all the files to S3 though, so only a user for whom the files are not in CloudFront's cache will ever see that.
+It's a bit janky, but will do for now.
+I may improve this later by adjusting the update to upload the `index.html` file after the category files.

 A side effect is that I'm slowly filling my S3 bucket with stale category pages.
 I should create a batch job to go and delete those periodically.
 I did consider setting up two different S3 buckets (or folders within the bucket)